 Click any of these workshops to see what you'll learn and what tools you need to bring.

-The Alberta Basketry Guild is hosting its very first Annual General Meeting, and we'd love for you to be part of this milestone!
+The Alberta Basketry Guild is gathering for its second Annual General Meeting, and we would love for you to join us.

-Elvira will attempt to accommodate any dietary restrictions; however, it may be wise to bring a few of your favourite snacks if your diet is very limited.
-There will be a fridge available to all who need it.
+Kate will attempt to accommodate any dietary restrictions; however, it may be wise to bring a few of your favourite snacks if your diet is very limited.

 If you are tenting in the greenhouse or just want to join us for an early morning hangout you will need to bring your own breakfast provisions.
 There will be a toaster and kettle available.
 We kindly ask tenters to bring a cooler to store their breakfast supplies in their tent, if possible.